aaditya761/Concepts/databse.md

 3)Are not read optimized.
 Takes a long time if you have to read many values 4)Relations are not implicit.
 You can't enforce a foreign key contraint
 5) Joins are hard

+MongoDB

+SQL              Mongo
+Table            Collection
+Row              Document
+Column           Field

+Collection isn't strict about what goes in it.